Minesweeper

 Variations to watch for

-Practice tip: In your next Easy game, specifically look for 1-2-1 sequences before doing anything else.
+Practice tip: In your next Easy game, hunt for 1-2-1 sequences before doing anything else.
 Once you've found and solved one, you'll start seeing them everywhere.

 Why this pattern matters more than others

 Most Minesweeper patterns give you one piece of information — either a mine or a safe cell.
-The 1-2-1 pattern gives you both simultaneously: two mines to flag and at least one safe cell to click.
+The 1-2-1 pattern gives you both simultaneously: two mines to flag and a guaranteed safe cell to click — often several, once the satisfied 1s open the wall past them.
 In Medium and Hard games, it's the pattern that most often breaks open a stuck position.

 Keep reading